The Secret of NIMH: Plot

 Out of respect for Jonathan, the rats agree to help her move her home.
-First, they need to drug Dragon so that it can be done without interference.
+First, they need to drug Dragon so it can be done without interference.
 Only Brisby can do this, as the rats cannot fit through the hole leading into the house; Jonathan was killed by Dragon in a previous attempt, while Ages broke his leg in another.
 That night, she puts the drug into Dragon's dish, but the Fitzgibbons' son catches her.
 While trapped in a birdcage, she overhears a telephone conversation between the Fitzgibbonses' patriarch and the staff of NIMH and learns that the institute intends to exterminate the rats in the morning.
 Brisby then escapes from the cage and runs off to warn them.

 As a thunderstorm approaches, the rats begin moving the Brisby home, with the children and Auntie Shrew inside, using a rope and pulley system.
 Jenner sabotages the assembly, causing it to fall apart and crush Nicodemus to death.
 Brisby soon arrives to warn the rats about NIMH's arrival, but Jenner attacks her and attempts to steal the amulet as his reluctant accomplice, Sullivan, alerts Justin, who comes to Brisby's aid.
-Jenner fatally wounds Sullivan and engages Justin in a sword fight that ends with him being killed by the dying Sullivan.
+Jenner mortally wounds Sullivan and engages Justin in a sword fight, but is killed by a knife in the back from the dying Sullivan.

 The Brisby home begins to sink into the muddy ground and Brisby and the rats are unable to raise it.
 All appears lost until Brisby's will to save her family suddenly gives power to the amulet, which she uses to lift the house and move it to safety.
-The next day, the rats, with Justin as their new leader, have departed for Thorn Valley as Timothy begins to recover, while Jeremy meets an equally clumsy female crow and falls in love with her.
+The next day, the rats, with Justin as their new leader, have departed for Thorn Valley as Timothy begins to recover, while Jeremy meets and falls in love with an equally clumsy female crow.